 Some owners treat their devices in such a way that they are constantly anxious that this device might one day malfunction, losing everything stored on it as a result.
-Issues can range from software issues (OS corruption, malware) to physical damage (burning down with the apartment).
+Issues can range from software issues (OS corruption, malware) to physical damage (theft, burning down with the apartment).

 Trust beats anxiety.
 So the fix to this is a backup strategy that you can trust.

 - at least 1 copy in a completely different place

 - You could make a backup on an external drive.
 Which is laborious (you have to synchronize changes manually or employ extra tools), but simple, relatvively inexpensive (purchasing the drive is a single payment) and secure (it cannot be accessed from the network when not plugged into anything).